Moses & Abraham

 That ember flared when Moses discovered that the laboring slaves beneath Egypt’s sun were his own people.
 The revelation shattered his royal mask.
 Rage overtook him; he struck down an overseer and fled, exchanging a scepter for a shepherd’s staff, silk for coarse wool, and courtly titles for the nameless wind.
 In Midian’s wilderness, the noise of the empire fell silent, and a deeper current began to speak.

 The encounter did not erase Moses’ past; it transfigured his future.
-The murderer became liberator, the exile envoy.
-God curved his path into a full circle, sending him back through every shadow he had tried to escape—back to the Pharaoh, back to the palace of masks, back to the cries of his enslaved kin.
+We’re not here to live in religions toward God; we’re here to live life with God.
+The murderer became a liberator, the exile envoy.
+God curved his path into a full circle, sending him back through every shadow he had tried to escape, back to the Pharaoh, back to the palace of masks, back to the cries of his enslaved kin.
 With his brother Aaron beside him and nothing but divine fire within him, Moses crossed the threshold from fear into obedience.

 We’re not here for traditional ideas that began thousands of years ago;